sahil301290/Python-for-Data-Science/README.md

 # Python-for-Data-Science

-This repository contains the codes of End to End Python for Data Science tutorials.
+This repository contains the codes of End to End Python for Data Science course.